-Please remember to renew your badge at least six weeks before it expires.
+Please remember to renew your badge at least 8 weeks before it expires.
 It is an offence to use an expired badge for parking and you will receive a fine.

 Each application must be supported with a photo and proof of identity.
 If you're application is successful you'll also need to pay a fee.

 Your photo must be of passport quality, taken against a light grey or cream background within the last three years.
 Write your name and postcode on the back of it.
-If you experience difficulties accessing photo booths, some high street photo shops may be able to take passport photographs, or contact us to make an appointment to have your photo taken, free of charge.
+If you experience difficulties accessing photo booths, some high street photo shops may be able to take passport photographs, or visit Huddersfield or Dewsbury Customer Service Centres to have your photo taken, free of charge.

 Proof of identity: